spezzers/fullstackopen2020/part4/bloglist/README.md

 # Todo list
+- Middleware
+  - [x] Unknown endpoint
+  - [x] Request logger
-- [ ] Implement error handling middleware
+  - [ ] Error handler
+        - Need a refresher on how to do this correctly.